We have 8 signed up for Oct 19th class.

-You can sign up for our July and October classes using PayPal™ or a credit card, or by sending a check.
+You can sign up for our October class using PayPal™ or a credit card, or by sending a check.

 Click here for the sign-up page.
 The PayPal™ page will allow you to choose which class to attend.
 If you pay by check, please write the class date in the check memo, along with the name, email address, and phone number of the person taking the class (or at least put that information in the envelope).

 We teach entry-level amateur radio classes, and arrange for same-day exams.